networknext/next/docs/run_your_own_client_and_server.md

 ## 2. Build your own client and server

-There is an example project already  for you under `example`.
+There is an example project built for you already under `example`.

 This project is a copy of the SDK project with client.cpp and server.cpp files based on upgraded_server.cpp/upgraded_client.cpp.
 If you want to start with the complex example, copy those files over and rename as client.cpp and server.cpp instead.

 Customize your client.cpp to replace the buyer public key with your public key:

 ```
-const char * buyer_public_key = "fJ9R1DqVKevreg+kvqEkFqbAAa54c6BXcgBn+R2GKM1GkFo8QtkUZA==";
+const char * buyer_public_key = "<your new buyer public key here>";
 ```

 This public key is how the client handshakes with your server and establishes a secure connection.
 It is safe for this public key to be embedded in your client executable and known by your players.

 Now for the server.cpp, we will _not_ set the buyer private key in the source code, because it is bad security to commit secrets to your repository.
-Instead, we will pass in the datacenter and private key using environment variables later on.
+Instead, we will pass in the private key using environment variables later on.

 For Linux and MacOS: